maxmynter/maxmynter/README.md

 On GitHub you find my open source work that i do as part of my job at appliedAI.
 Noteworthy libraries are

-- lakeFS-spec, a Python filesystem for the lakeFS data lake and
+- lakeFS-spec, a Python filesystem for the lakeFS data lake,
-- nnbench, a PyTest like framework for benchmarking ML models.
+- nnbench, a PyTest like framework for benchmarking ML models, and
+- jobq, a cluster workflow management and scheduling tool.

 Both repositories are pinned below.